 5. Clean the Tank

 Use your remaining cleaning solution to clean the inside of the tank.
 Close the spigot and pour the solution into the top.
 Leave it to work for two to three minutes before opening the spigot, or taps, to drain the tank.

 If you have two taps, alternate between them to ensure they are both thoroughly cleaned and disinfected.

 6. Rinse the Tank

-To get rid of any contaminants or bacteria, you must rinse the tank thoroughly using clean water.
+To remove any contaminants or bacteria, you need to rinse the tank thoroughly using clean water.
 Close the spigots again and fill the tank with water, then drain it completely.

-7. Put the Tray and Water Guard Back
+7. Replace the Tray and Water Guard

 8. Plug In

 Once the dispenser is clean and the new water bottle is installed, it’s time to plug it back into the outlet.
 Allow the unit to cool the water for 30 to 60 minutes before you drink from it.
 Test both of the dispenser’s taps to ensure everything is working as it should.